What is prostate cancer?

 Possible pre-cancerous conditions of the prostate

-Some doctors believe that prostate cancer starts out as a pre-cancerous condition, although this is not yet known for sure.
+Some research suggests that prostate cancer starts out as a pre-cancerous condition, although this is not yet known for sure.
+These conditions are sometimes found when a man has a prostate biopsy (removal of small pieces of the prostate to look for cancer).

 Prostatic intraepithelial neoplasia (PIN)

-In this condition, there are changes in how the prostate gland cells look under the microscope, but the abnormal cells don't look like they are growing into other parts of the prostate (like cancer cells would).
+In PIN, there are changes in how the prostate gland cells look under a microscope, but the abnormal cells don’t look like they are growing into other parts of the prostate (like cancer cells would).
 Based on how abnormal the patterns of cells look, they are classified as:

 - Low-grade PIN: the patterns of prostate cells appear almost normal